 How to cook with Black Garlic

 Although related, Black Garlic has a completely different range of uses compared to regular garlic.
-Generally speaking, regular garlic eaten raw is crisp with a very strong, overpowering garlic flavor and has some degree of heat or spiciness as well.
-Regular garlic is typically used to add a strong garlic flavor to pasta dishes, dressings, salads, etc.
+Generally speaking, regular garlic eaten raw is crisp with a very strong, overpowering garlic flavor and has some degree of heat or spiciness.
+Regular garlic is typically used to add a strong garlicky flavor to pasta dishes, dressings, salads, etc.

 1. Keep it neutral - The flavor of black garlic is most pronounced pureed and added in neutrally flavored foods such as mayonnaise, cream based sauces, or spread on bread.